chanmufeng/gitskills/README.md

 # gitskills
-creating a new brach jis quick
+creating a new brach is quick